buhrmi/livestores/README.md

 UserChannel[some_user].state('messages').push([{text: "Hello from Ruby"}])
 ```

-## Usage
+## Mutating state

-ActiveState comes with 4 built-in mutators that you can use to mutate state on the client: `set`, `merge`, `upsert`, and `delete` (by the way, when did people start to say "mutate" instead of "update"?):
+ActiveState comes with 4 built-in mutators to mutate state on the client: `set`, `merge`, `upsert`, and `delete` (by the way, when did people start saying "mutating" instead of "updating"?):

 #### `set(data)`